jsspen/jsspen.github.io/src/pages/writing/fossifying/index.md

     key: FOSSifying My Phone
     parent: Writing
 ---

-This is where writing about my project to FOSSifying my phone lives
+# FOSSifying My Phone
+A series on my ongoing project of migrating to only using Free Open Source Softwear (FOSS) on my smartphone